fablabbcn/mdef-docs/docs/academic_year_2022_23/term_3_2022_23/collective_intelligence_2022_23/index.md

 - Creative use of technology: 30%
 - Friday Presentation: 10%

 Students who submit after the deadlines defined by the faculty and coordination will be subject to penalty and the grade will be automatically lowered.
 Incomplete submission is considered a missing submission.
+T

 ## Bibliography and Background Research Material